 These Smoked Meatballs are stuffed with gooey mozzarella cheese, slowly smoked on the grill, and then finished with a BBQ sauce glaze.
 Smoked Stuffed BBQ Meatballs are the ultimate game day food or appetizer for your next gathering.

 We don’t mess around with meatballs around here.
 I like to pack them with bold or unique flavors.
 Whether we’re going with our giant meatballs perfect for a meatball sandwich, or the holiday flavors of the smoked meatballs in a cranberry pinot noir sauce, or even lamb meatballs for a twist, we like to make them big BBQ flavor bombs.
+We also have a simple BBQ meatball with our wine BBQ sauce if you are looking for something not stuffed.

 Now smoked meatballs alone are fantastic.
 But if you want something fun and indulgent for game day, party appetizer, or heck just a Tuesday night dinner, these Smoked Stuffed BBQ Meatballs are absolutely delicious.